COMBINED COMPANY REGISTER AND MINUTE BOOK |

 - Section 120 – to resolve to institute business rescue proceedings

-By providing you with a comprehensive statutory and company secretarial service, we add value to your company, leaving you free to focus on the prosperity of your business while secure in the knowledge that your company is compliant and your affairs are in order.
+By providing you with a comprehensive statutory and company compliance service, we add value to your company, leaving you free to focus on the prosperity of your business while secure in the knowledge that your company is compliant and your affairs are in order.